Want to study in the UK, but facing difficulties with the visa process? Don’t worry we are there to help you out.

 The current fee for the Tier 4 (General) student visa is £348, with an additional £348 fee per person for any dependents.
 You’ll also need to pay a healthcare surcharge of £470 per year in order to access the National Health Service (NHS) during your stay.

-The Short Term Study Visa costs £97 for a 6-months visa and £186 for an 11-month visa.
+The Short-Term Study Visa costs £97 for a 6-month visa and £186 for an 11-month visa.
 You’ll also have to pay the healthcare surcharge as part of your online application.